rahvis/rahvis.github.io/_pages/about.md

   <tr>
     <td>June 2024</td>
-    <td>“SpeechCraft: An Integrated Data Generation Pipeline from Videos for LLM Finetuning”, accepted at The 29th International Conference on Automation and Computing (ICAC 2024), Sunderland, UK, 28-30 Aug.
+    <td><strong>“SpeechCraft: An Integrated Data Generation Pipeline from Videos for LLM Finetuning”</strong>, accepted at The 29th International Conference on Automation and Computing (ICAC 2024), Sunderland, UK, 28-30 Aug.
 2024. (h-5 median 34).
-The work was done in collaboration with Google and Tubi TV.</td>
+The work was done in collaboration with <strong>Google</strong> and <strong>Tubi TV</strong>.</td>
   </tr>

   <tr>